-Studio Manager Jessica DeVries sees a deeper purpose in ballroom dance, and she wants nothing more than for everyone who walks through her studio doors to sense it too.
+Studio Manager Jessica DeVries sees a deeper purpose in ballroom dance, and she wants nothing more than for everyone who walks through her dance studio doors to sense it too.
 From Jessica’s perspective, dance isn’t just about events, impressing guests, getting the girl… it’s about connecting as humans in real time rather than through digital representations of ourselves.
 So rarely are we sharing each other’s space anymore, leaning on each other to get to the next step; that’s why Jessica wants to help future dancers like you to see that nothing keeps our human side more real and present than dancing at Arthur Murray Royal Oak.

 When did you first realize your love of dance?

 Growing up, I did ballet and jazz.
 I was really interested in ballroom dancing but I thought all ballroom dance was choreographed.

 When I was in college, I saw some different movies and I always wanted to learn how to partner dance – you can actually go out and use it, go out to different clubs and meet people and have a good time.